AbdullahAskin/FallGuys/README.md

 To run Fall Guys, follow these steps:

 1. Clone or download the repository to your local machine
-2. Open the project in your preferred game engine
+2. Open the project on Unity
 3. Click the "Run" button to start the game

 <!-- BUILT WITH -->